-A lack of sleep has a profound effect on our mood, productivity, immune system, and even our weight.
+A lack of sleep profoundly affects our mood, productivity, immune system, and even our weight.
 If you find falling asleep challenging, exercise can help.
-The increase in body temperature that occurs during exercise is believed to help improve sleep quality.
+The increased body temperature that occurs during exercise is believed to help improve sleep quality.
 One study into the link between physical activity and sleep found that 150 minutes of moderate to vigorous activity a week, which is the national guideline, can provide up to 65% improvement in sleep quality.

 Keep in mind that exercise in the evening may have an adverse effect.
-You might find yourself feeling energizing and unable to switch off.
+You might find yourself feeling energised and unable to switch off.
 Instead, try relaxing exercises such as yoga.

-From losing weight to improving muscle tone, regular exercise has a positive influence on our self-esteem and self-image.
-Regardless of our body image, exercising can help boost our mind and spirit.
+From losing weight to improving muscle tone, regular exercise positively influences our self-esteem and self-image.
+Regardless of our body image, exercising can help boost our minds and spirit.

-In short, exercise enhances our mood and makes us feel good about our physical self.
-Goal setting is a great way to improve your mental agility by providing a sense of achievement having accomplished a goal.
+In short, exercise enhances our mood and makes us feel good about our physical selves.
+Goal setting is a great way to improve mental agility by providing a sense of achievement after accomplishing a goal.

 Increasing your heart rate will give you the get-up-and-go to help combat your day.
-Any exercise that gets your heart raising and blood flowing will release endorphins which help boost energy levels.
+Any exercise that gets your heart rate rising and blood flowing will release endorphins which help boost energy levels.
 Cardiovascular and resistance training are two forms of exercise that fight off feelings of tiredness.

-Chronic stress is a significant contributor to mental health conditions such as depression and anxiety.
+Chronic stress significantly contributes to mental health conditions such as depression and anxiety.
 The overproduction of hormones is the reason for most stress-related illnesses.
 Working up a sweat can help release endorphins in the brain, helping to relax muscles and relieve tension in the body.

 Exercise doesn’t have to be time-consuming and tedious.
 Before you start, try to set realistic and attainable goals.
 Setting realistic goals will help create a workout routine that you will both enjoy and stick to.
 Here are some things to consider before getting started;